 - When the applicant uses the mark before its registration.
 In this case, the status of the application will be changed to Adv Before Acceptance.

-In both cases, the public may file an opposition within four months.
-Once opposed the status of the application will change to Opposed.
+Upon filing an objection, the status of the application will change to “Opposed”.
 While filing an opposition the person opposing it must include the grounds upon which he is opposing the registration of the trademark.
-At this point, a notice will be served to the applicant about the opposition as well as the grounds upon which it is being opposed.
+The examiner will provide the applicant due opportunity to defend his application as per the process laid out under the Act.

 4. How to respond to an objection?